Constructor-io/constructorio-ui-components/Contributing.md

 1. Head to the [list of components](https://ui.shadcn.com/docs/components) and select the component you want to extend.
 2. Using the terminal, run the `npx` command provided in the CLI installation steps.
    1. You could opt for the Manual route where you can copy-paste the actual code, but this is not recommended as there might be dependencies that are not installed yet.
-3. Once complete, the component should be imported in the `/src/components/ui` folder.
-Copy-paste into your component file, replace any references to components that already exist, and begin dev-ing!
+3. Once complete, the component should be imported in the `/src/components/ui` folder. **Edit your component file directly**, replacing any references to components that already exist, and begin dev-ing!

 ## Conventions

-We follow the "Folder-per-Component" structure with the principle of "co-location" in mind.
+1. For complex components, we follow the "Folder-per-Component" structure with the principle of "co-location" in mind.
 Components should have their own folder, with the following general structure:

 ```
 - src/
   - components/
     - YourNewComponent/
       - index.ts - imports and exports relevant components & types
-      - YourNewComponent.tsx - The actual component code
+      - YourNewComponent.tsx - The actual component code that imports the modified ShadCN files
-      - YourNewComponentVariants.ts - Tailwind variants merged together using `class-variant-authority`
-      - YourNewComponent.css - Additional CSS styles, if any
+      - YourNewComponent.css - Additional CSS styles, if any (Note: Use Tailwind whenever possible!)
       - ... any other component-specific files
 ```